drauschenbach/stuart-redis/README.md

 This library can be used in two ways:

 * __external__ to a remote Redis server, in which case the [redis-lua](https://luarocks.org/modules/nrk/redis-lua) client library is used to read and write remote data structures
-* __embedded__ within an [amalgamated](https://github.com/BixData/lua-amalg-redis) Stuart-based Spark job within a [Redis eval](https://redis.io/commands/eval) command, in which case the `redis` global variable is used to read and write local data structures
+* __embedded__ within a Stuart-based Spark job submitted via the [Redis EVAL](https://redis.io/commands/eval) command, in which case the `redis` global variable is used to read and write local data structures

-Spark data structures are mapped to Redis with guidance from the [spark-redis](https://github.com/RedisLabs/spark-redis) project by Redis Labs, and also mirrors that project's documentation structure.
+Spark data structures are mapped to Redis with guidance from the [spark-redis](https://github.com/RedisLabs/spark-redis) project by [Redis Labs](https://redislabs.com).

 ## Installing